ucheor/ucheor/README.md

-## Hi, there! 👋 These are some of my favorite DevOps tools - Skills Stack
+## Hi, there! 👋 Here are some of my favorite DevOps tools - Skills Stack

 <p align="center">